Malbec

 in most of France.
 Although plantings in the Medoc have decreased

-is now the dominant red varietal in the Cahors area.
+is now the dominant red variety in the Cahors area.
 The Appellation

 Controlée regulations for Cahors require a minimum

-own in Argentina, where it is the major red varietal planted.
+own in Argentina, where malbec is the major red variety planted and is most often bottled as a single varietal.

-Much of the Malbec vines there were transplanted from Europe
+Much of the country's malbec vines were transplanted from France

-and most is therefore ungrafted, planted on their own roots.
+and therefore much was ungrafted, planted on its own roots.
 Sadly,

 over the years, phylloxera has infested Argentina, too, and vineyards